Champion 100519 - 5000/6250W Open Frame Inverter Generator

 Power & Run Time

-With a noise rating of 69 dBA (less noisy than an office), the inverter generator features a simple traditional pull-start mechanism.
+With a noise rating of 69 dBA (less noisy than a normal conversation), the inverter generator's starting mechanism is centered around a standard recoil pull-rope starting mechanism.

 Outlets

-Additionally, it features 1 DC outlet: there's a 12V 8A (cigarette lighter style) receptacle allowing you to easily charge your batteries.
-Since a dual port USB adapter is included with the unit, you will also be able to use the DC receptacle to conveniently charge electronics such as mobile phones and tablets.
+Moreover, it comes equipped with 1 DC outlet: there's a 12V 8A (cigarette lighter style) receptacle with which you may charge your batteries with ease.
+Since a dual port USB adapter is also included with the unit, you will be able to use the DC receptacle to conveniently charge electronics such as mobile phones and tablets.

 Portability